Drugs to Treat Mental Illness

-- Selective serotonin & norepinephrine inhibitors (SNRIs), such as Effexor, Cymbalta, and Pristiq.
+- Selective serotonin & norepinephrine inhibitors (SNRIs), such as Effexor, Cymbalta, Khedezla, Pristiq, and Fetzima

 Your health care provider can determine which medication is right for you.
 Remember that medications usually take 4 to 6 weeks to become fully effective.
 And if one drug does not work, there are many others to try.

 In some cases, a combination of antidepressants may be necessary.
 Sometimes an antidepressant combined with a different type of drug, such as a mood stabilizer (like Lithium), a second antidepressant, or atypical anti-psychotic drug, is the most effective treatment.